React authentication, simplified

 Keep your Toolkit open in another browser tab for later when we add the login form & password reset form.

-Follow the instructions by installing the Userfront React package with:
+Follow the instructions by installing the Userfront Toolkit for React with:

 Add the signup form to your home page by importing and initializing Userfront, and then updating the